SharePoint Survey Permissions Explained

 You may wish to consider changing read access to ones which were only created by the user.

-As a final note, if a user doesn't have the relevant permissions to respond to the survey, they will receive "Access Denied".
+As a final note, if a SharePoint user doesn't have the relevant permissions to respond to the survey, they will receive an "Access Denied" message.